Protest Midland Property Tax - Reduction from Lawsuits $5 MM / Year

 Texas property owners should protest annually since The appraisal district uses inaccurate data, factors and an inaccurate model to estimate values.
 Half are too high and half too low; very few are just right.
 Even if you are under-valued on market value, you can appeal on unequal appraisal.

-MidCAD Property Tax Reduction from Judicial Appeals
+MCAD Property Tax Reduction from Judicial Appeals